thelounge/thelounge.github.io/_docs/deployment/heroku.md

 _You can read more about Procfiles [here](https://devcenter.heroku.com/articles/procfile)._

-To create users, stand in the `lounge/` directory and call this:
+To create users, run the following in the `lounge/` directory:

 ```
-$ ./index.js --home . add <username>
+./index.js --home . add <username>
 ```

 ### Step 5: